zhixuan-lin/paper-notes/17-Variational-Continual-Learning/notes.md

 Dicriminative

 * Permuted-MINST: trivial.
-Single head-network
+The pixels are permuted in a fixed order.
+Single head-network will suffice.
 * Split-MNIST.
 0/1, 2/3, 4/5.
 We must use multi-head network

 Generative